sqlpad/sqlpad/my-astro-site/src/pages/en/connections.md

 ## Multi-Statement Transaction Support

-?> Available as of `4.2.0`

-!> When using Multi-Statement transactions SQLPad becomes a stateful service.
+**Important:** When using Multi-Statement transactions SQLPad becomes a stateful service.
 HTTP API calls must consistently resolve to same SQLPad instance using sticky sessions or similar.

 Multi-statement transaction support adds the ability for a user to use the same underlying connection across query executions.
 This allows things like opening a transaction, running queries, and rolling the transaction back or committing the transaction across query runs.
 It also opens up the ability to create and use temp tables that are generally scoped per connection session.